ldn-softdev/jtc/Walk-path tutorial.md

 ##
 ### Recursive vs Non-recursive search
-In the last example 2 instances of the string `"one"` were found.
+In the last example, 2 instances of the string `"one"` were found.
 That's because a recursive search was applied (and hence the entire JSON tree was searched).
 Sometimes there'a need to perform a non-recursive search, i.e. to look for a match only among immediate children of a current _iterable_.